belbert/VCVTB/README.md

 # VCVTB

-In the future VCVTB will become available in this repository.
+In the near future, VCVTB source code will become available in this repository including a manual and examples.